-- Other countries will let you apply a visa even if you are not in your home country.
+- Other countries will let you apply for a visa even if you are not in your home country.
 Only Europe is strict.

 - When applying for visas outside your home country, make sure to have all the files you need: birth certificate, bank certificate, proof of funds, travel insurance, etc. We will discuss all these later on.

-- If you have a valid US visa, you can enter the whole of Central America freely without applying individual visas to Mexico, Guatemala, Costa Rica, Panama, etc.
+- If you have a valid US visa, you can enter the whole of Central America freely without applying for individual visas to Mexico, Guatemala, Costa Rica, Panama, etc.

 - When I entered Georgia, I didn’t know I need a visa prior to arrival.
-The Internet said I can apply the visa at Tbilisi Airport but the airlines in Athens won’t let me board without the visa.
-Finally, when I arrived Georgia, they saw that I have a 5-year valid visa to Japan so they let me in.
+The Internet said I can apply for the visa at Tbilisi Airport but the airlines in Athens won’t let me board without the visa.
+Finally, when I arrived in Georgia, they saw that I have a 5-year valid visa to Japan so they let me in.
 How did that happen?
 Read more about the OECD agreement between countries.
 Apparently, you can enter other countries if you have a visa within the agreement.

 - Relax and answer all questions truthfully.
 You are traveling long-term and you don’t want to overstay in one country, right?

-- In the event that you fall in love with a place and decided to stay longer, I would understand.
+- In the event that you fall in love with a place and decide to stay longer, I would understand.
 It happened to me when I first came to Tel Aviv.
 8 months later, I am still here.
 I am not a resident here but what I do is still follow the normal tourist visa requirements.
 If I am granted 90 days, I have to leave.
 I can always go back.
 I’ve done it four times already since August 2016!

 In my experience, the ticket goes to waste if I wanted to change my plans last minute.
 Remember that when you are traveling long-term, the possibility is endless, plans will always change and the timeline you made for yourself will always evolve into something different.

-The Philippines is probably the only country who doesn’t allow its citizens to fly out without a return ticket.
+The Philippines is probably the only country that doesn’t allow its citizens to fly out without a return ticket.
 Due to the increasing cases of illegal Overseas Filipino Workers (OFWs), every time we go out, we all have to present a “proof of return” aka plane ticket back to the Philippines to make sure that we are really coming back.

 I never had plans of overstaying in any country but as a Filipino citizen, I have to obey the rules.
 When I left for Africa, I knew I will not go back for a long time so I purchased a two-way ticket (Manila-Singapore-Manila) but only used MNL-SG.